ramiadantsoa/grassland_holocene/README.md

 This repository contains the mathematica code for simulating and plotting the figures in the manuscript:

-"Nontrivial responses of vegetation to compound disturbances: a case of Malagasy grassland"
+"Nontrivial responses of vegetation to compound disturbances: a case of Malagasy grassland", Tanjona Ramiadantsoa & Cédrique Lova Solofondranohatra